sdncoder/sdncoder/README.md

 * The CI/CD pipeline should be the only way to deploy network equipment to production.
 * The Network CI (integration) uses the version control build of main-->branch-->review-->merge.
-* The Network CD (delviery and deployment) have limitations in network infrastructure as a "test" production network is non-existent.
+* The Network CD (delviery and deployment) has limitations in network engineering as a "test" production network is non-existent.
+* > ddd
 *

 [network CI/CD](https://github.com/sdncoder/network-ci-cd)